quest-bih/IntoValue2/README.md

 ## License

 All analysis code is available under the MIT license.
-The final dataset is available under CC-BY license from xxx.
+The final dataset is available under CC-BY license from https://doi.org/10.5281/zenodo.5141343.
 See the [LICENSE](https://github.com/quest-bih/oddpub/blob/master/LICENSE) file for more info.